apache/drill/_docs/install/installing-drill-in-embedded-mode/030-starting-drill-on-linux-and-mac-os-x.md

         cd apache-drill-1.0.0

-2. Issue the following command to launch SQLLine:
+2. Issue the following command to start the Drill shell:

         bin/drill-embedded